readthedocs-fr/notions/java/interfaces_fonctionnelles/en/FUNCTIONAL_INTERFACES.md

 1. Reference the method of an object (and not a class), for instance: `myObject::someMethod;` This will turn out to be useful if we require a method that returns `void` and asks for **one** (not two!) `SomeClass` type object.
 Why not two?
 Simply because we already indicate from which object `someMethod` will be called.
 All that's missing is thus the sole parameter.
 2. Use a static reference, for instance: `SomeClass::someMethod;`.
 This time the signature of the method must be a method that also returns `void` but asks for **two** `SomeObject` type objects, since here the object from which `someMethod` will be called must also be provided.
 The first parameter will be the latter, and the second will be the parameter of `someMethod`.

+## Standard library

+Since it would be impossible to cover all the systems that use functional interface, this section will be focused on describing the main interfaces provided by the standard library.

+- `Supplier<T>` supplies a `T` type object through a `get()` method
+- `Runnable` performs an action that requires no parameter, nor any return value
+- `Consumer<T>`is the same as `Runnable`, but requires a single parameter of type `T`
+- `Function<T, R>` acts as a function that asks for a `T` and returns a `R`
+- `Predicate<T>` is merely a shortcut for `Function<T, Boolean>`.
+- `BiConsumer<T, U>`, `BiFunction<T, U, R>`, `BiPredicate<T, U> are similar to the previous ones, but take two parameters instead of one

+## Conclusion

+Thanks to the new syntax Java 8 provided such as lambda expressions and method referencing, functional interfaces have been introduced to the language by allowing, in a way, to store functions in variables.
+However, we're still extremely far from reaching functional programming support (and Java will very likely never reach it), even though this feature is very practical and useful.